aaronpk/oauth-client-id-scheme/draft-parecki-oauth-client-id-scheme.md

 ## https scheme

 Deployments that use `https` URLs as client IDs and that have only one way to resolve client metadata from the URL, MAY use full https URL as the client ID.
-If there is only one way to resolve client metadata then there is no ambiguity in which metadata retrieval method to use, and are not susceptible to client identifier mixup attacks {{client-id-mixups}}.
+If there is only one way to resolve client metadata then there is no ambiguity in which metadata retrieval method to use, and are not susceptible to client identifier mixup attacks as described in {{client-id-mixups}}.

 For example, an authorization server using only the Client ID Metadata Document {{I-D.draft-parecki-oauth-client-id-metadata-document}} method to retrieve client metadata MAY accept client IDs such as: